|

 methods.
 Fast spinning is probably the usual method favored for this specie.
 Best

 baits are small silvery baitfish.
+We usually catch them when trolling.

 Eating Qualities